 I'm afraid of needles!
 Is there an alternative?
 While using acupuncture needles is the most effective, other options to stimulate acupuncture points include: acupressure, tuning forks, electical stimulation and cold laser.

 Do you work with children?
 Absolutely!
 Children respond very well to acupuncture and massage--usually more quickly than adults!
-I have worked with newborns thru high school aged children.
+I have worked with newborns thru high school age.

 Do you take insurance for acupuncture or massage treatments?
-At this time, I do not bill any insurance for treatments.
-After you pay for your session(s), I can provide paperwork to you to submit to your insurance company for reimbursement.
-Alternatively, I have many patients who use their health flexible spending accounts to pay for treatments.
+I do not bill any insurance for treatments.
+I have many patients who use their health flexible spending accounts to pay for treatments.

 Do you do deep tissue massage?
-That is not a term that I use.
-See Modalities I page for definitions of different types of massage techniques.
+“Deep tissue” is not a term that I use.
 I do specific work using specific techniques that people may classify as "deep tissue" work.
 I also do very general, less specific work when there are no specific complaints.
 Your session is always yours and I follow your lead on what techniques you feel are helpful and tolerable and when we need to try a different approach.

 What length session should I book for my treatment?
 The first acupuncture appointment should be an hour so we can talk and I can get specific details about your health issue, your medical history, make a proper diagnosis and then do a treatment.
 Follow up acupuncture treatments are 30-40 mins.
 Massage varies depending on your needs.
 General full body work should book 60-90 mins.
 Just need one area?
 30-60 mins is perfect.
 Combination treatments of acupuncture plus massage should book a minimum of 60 mins.
 If you aren't sure, book a longer treatment time and I will adjust accordingly.
 I'd much rather you have more than enough time to address your issues than have your treatment cut short due to time constraints.
 I charge only for the length of your session.